anapsix/dynamicinfradays/user/pages/2016-nyc-home/_speakers/features.md

       icon: user
     - header: <a href="/2016-nyc-programme#jeffm">Jeff Mitchell</a>
       text: "Jeff is the project lead on HashiCorp's Vault and has hacked on dozens of open-source projects."
       icon: user
+    - header: <a href="/2016-nyc-programme#rodricr">Rodric Rabbah</a>
+      text: "Rodric is an IBM Researcher and leading contributor to OpenWhisk."
+      icon: user
     - header: <a href="/2016-nyc-programme#tobiass">Tobias Schmidt</a>
       text: "Tobias is a production engineer at SoundCloud and an active contributor to the Prometheus and Kubernetes ecosystems."